 Detoxification - Detoxification services are contracted with area hospitals to provide medically managed/safe withdrawal from alcohol and other substances.

-Community Based Treatment/Transitional Living - A placement in a halfway house or a CBRF (Community Based Residential Facility) may be short term if the client is transitioning between the hospital or residential treatment and home.
-Long term placements may be utilized if the client needs ongoing supervision or has complex medical and psychiatric needs.
-Placement is provided for mental health and substance abuse clients, and is based on client needs and preferences, availability of rooms at the facilities and available funding.
+Community-Based Treatment/Transitional Living - A placement in a halfway house or a CBRF (Community Based Residential Facility) may be short-term if the client is transitioning between the hospital or residential treatment and home.
+Long-term placements may be utilized if the client needs ongoing supervision or has complex medical and psychiatric needs.
+Placement is provided for mental health and substance abuse clients and is based on client needs and preferences, availability of rooms at the facilities, and available funding.

 Intoxicated Driver Program (IDP) / Operating While Intoxicated (OWI) Assessments – Assessments are provided by Certified IDP Assessors, and are conducted on clients convicted by either circuit or tribal court, of driving while intoxicated.
 Assessments determine the extent of a substance abuse disorder and recommendations are made for treatment prior to regaining a driver’s license.

 Clients court-ordered to have an IDP Assessment must be assessed in the county they reside in.
 The assessment fee must be paid at the time an appointment is made, prior to an assessment being conducted.
 IDP assessments are not subject to the sliding fee/ability to pay scale.
-At the assessment, a driver safety plan is developed based on needs identified in the assessment.
+At the assessment, a driver safety plan is developed based on the needs identified in the assessment.
 The recommendations range from educational classes to residential substance abuse treatment.